jesuslopezpino/ExampleQuery/README.md

 }
 ```

-`@FilterForField` annotation has 1 value to define, `referenceFor` that will contain the path to the field that we want to filter, the fields will be separated by `"."`.
+`@FilterForField` annotation has 1 value to define that will contain the path to the field that we want to filter, the fields will be separated by `"."`.

 ## Second Usage (`@FilterForField`)